CoriBeemish/SAP/README.md

 # SAP

-> I've started this repository to document and follow my journey through studying SAP and SAP ABAP.
-Below are the resources I've
-> used and swaths of information I've gathered to hopefully help other people on the same journey.
+> I've started this repository to document and follow my journey through studying SAP and SAP's programming language, ABAP.
+Below are   > my notes and my collection of resources I've used to study.
+Hopefully my notes might help other people on the same journey.

 ## Table of Contents
 - [What is SAP?](#what-is-sap)
 - [Why SAP?](#why-sap)